Spraoi Forest School

 I am garda vetted by each entity that I work for

-I am a certified outdoor Rec3 first-aider
+I am a certified outdoor Rec3 first-aider and a cardiac first responder

 I run a social inclusion group called Terenure Community Support & Integration, which helps all ages and nationalities integrate into the community through various activities.